droundy/fac/web/index.md

 ## How does it work?

-- Noname uses ptrace to track every system call your build command makes.
+- Loon uses ptrace to track every system call your build command makes.
   Thus we can see precisely which files are read, and which files are modified.

-- Noname has an extremely simple declarative
+- Loon has an extremely simple declarative
   [file format](documentation.html).
 There are no variables, no functions, no macros.
 Just data.
 This could be a problem if you were forced to write these files by hand.
 But in most cases you